George A. Dodd: Philippine insurrection

 In 1899, the Filipino Rebellion began so that year the 3rd Cavalry sailed for Manila.

-For the next few years, until 1902, Dodd and the 3rd Cavalry remained on duty mainly in the Philippines, occasionally returning to America.
+Dodd and the 3rd Cavalry remained on duty mainly in the Philippines until 1902, occasionally returning to America.
 In 1904 he was promoted to lieutenant colonel and placed second in command of the 10th Cavalry Buffalo Soldiers.

 Mexican punitive expedition

 In 1916, at age sixty-three, Dodd was the colonel of approximately 400 men of the 7th Cavalry, stationed at Camp Harvey J. Jones, Arizona.
 Following Pancho Villa's attack on Columbus, New Mexico in March, Dodd and his command were ordered to ride south into Chihuahua, Mexico to participate in General John J. Pershing's punitive expedition.
 On March 29, Dodd arrived at the town of Guerrero, which was held by hundreds of Villistas, led by Villa himself.
 In what was called the "last true cavalry charge" in history, the 7th Cavalry attacked Guerrero and routed the Mexicans after five hours of fighting.
 Fifty-six of Villa's men, including one of his generals, were killed in the fighting, and another thirty-five were wounded.
 On the American side, only five men were wounded but the victory was not complete as Villa escaped capture with the majority of his men.
 However, over the next few months, the Villistas remained dispersed in the hills of the Sierra Madre and were no longer consider a threat to the United States Army.

 News of the battle quickly spread to the United States, where Dodd was acclaimed a national hero.
 Soon thereafter, the Senate approved his promotion to brigadier general.
-Although Dodd was promoted on July 3, 1916, he retired from the Army only 13 days later on July 26<--26 - 3 = 23, not 13-->, having reached the mandatory retirement age of 64.
+Although Dodd was promoted on July 3, 1916, he retired from the Army just 23 days later on July 26, having reached the mandatory retirement age of 64.